 - Sold from December 2014 to January 2015

 - Egg-shaped chair hanging from a chain connected to a metal stand

 To learn more about this recall, view the CPSC’s official report.

-Wyatt Law Firm, Ltd. is a passionate advocate for victims of product injuries.
+Wyatt Law Firm, PLLC. is a passionate advocate for victims of product injuries.
 If you were injured by a dangerous product, like the Cree LED lamps or the Big Lots hanging chairs, contact one of our San Antonio personal injury lawyers today and you will receive a free case review.